davidxmoody/davidxmoody.com/ideas.md

 ## Reviews of existing projects

-- Write about ideas/implementation of standalone wordsearch game
+- Write about ideas/implementation of standalone wordsearch game (or update old post with iframe)
 - Lessons learned from building the Professor P website
 - YourWealth retrospective (mortgages, life insurance, decision tree)

 # Content experiment ideas

-- Put CTAs or links to my most recent posts/relevant posts at the bottom of all of my posts
+- Put CTAs or links to my most recent posts/relevant posts at the bottom of all of my posts (or exit modals)
 - Try *asking* for GitHub stars in relevant posts?
-- Add iframe for wordsearch game into wordsearch post

 # Blog tweaks